Top 10 Japanese Candlestick Trading Patterns in 2024

 5. Engulfing

-In the engulfing Japanese candlestick, a candlestick is quickly trailed by another bigger one the other way.
-In the bullish engulfing, a red candlestick is overshadowed by the green one that tails it.
-Technical traders may accept this as a sign that the optimistic view is holding.
+In an engulfing Japanese candlestick pattern, one candlestick is immediately followed by a larger one in the opposite direction.
+In a bullish engulfing pattern, a red candlestick is completely overshadowed by a green one that comes right after it.
+Traders like me might see this as a sign that the market’s optimism is gaining strength.

 AtoZ Markets